galaxyproject/galaxy-hub/src/news/2020-05-galaxy-update/index.md

 # Publications

-**373 new publications** referencing, using, extending, and implementing Galaxy were added to the [Galaxy Publication Library](https://www.zotero.org/groups/galaxy) in the last two months.
-There were seven *[Galactic](https://www.zotero.org/groups/1732893/galaxy/tags/%2BGalactic)* and *[Stellar](https://www.zotero.org/groups/1732893/galaxy/tags/%2BStellar)* publications added, and five of them are open access:
+**671 new publications** referencing, using, extending, and implementing Galaxy were added to the [Galaxy Publication Library](https://www.zotero.org/groups/galaxy) in January, February, and March.
+There were XXXX *[Galactic](https://www.zotero.org/groups/1732893/galaxy/tags/%2BGalactic)* and *[Stellar](https://www.zotero.org/groups/1732893/galaxy/tags/%2BStellar)* publications added, and five of them are open access:

 <div class="card-deck">